 Gigabit broadband deals are the most expensive ones on the market.
 So if you need to keep your costs low, a cheaper broadband deal that offers slower speeds would probably be a more sensible decision.

 That doesn't mean you'll be stuck with a slow speed — superfast fibre broadband deals now come almost as cheap as copper ADSL ones — but it will mean you can be a lot more comfortable with your monthly outgoings.

 Several of the best internet providers are investing in their fibre networks, meaning gigabit internet will slowly become more available in the months and years to come.
 However, at the moment, 1Gbps speeds are limited to a few key locations, and each of these locations is usually supplied by just one provider at the moment.

-Virgin Media has begun rolling out gigabit internet to several locations, with 1Gbps speeds currently available in Birmingham, Coventry, Manchester, Reading, and Southampton.
+Virgin Media began rolling out gigabit internet to several locations in 2020, with 1Gbps speeds currently available in Birmingham, Coventry, Manchester, Reading, and Southampton.

-As of July 2020, Virgin Media was the UK's largest gigabit internet provider, overtaking BT Openreach.
+Recently, Virgin Media O2 overtook BT Openreach as the UK's largest gigabit internet provider.
 Its Gig1 service has average speeds of 1,130Mbps which could be accessed by roughly 3.6 million homes in Leeds, Bradford, Glasgow and surrounding areas.

 The phrase ‘Project Gigabit’ is new, but the plan has existed for quite a while.